 For example, only two films separate Kevin Bacon from Laurel & Hardy:

-- Cap Somers appeared in Way Out West (1937) with Stan and Ollie.
+• Cap Somers appeared in No products found. with Stan and Ollie.

 The Centre of the Hollywood Universe chart took this concept one step further by using a computer algorithm called The Oracle of Bacon to rank a movie star’s connectivity at any given time.
 At one stage, Lee was the chart’s highest ranking living actor.
 Given the fact his acting career spanned seven decades, over 200 films and three of the most popular movie franchises of all time – Lord of the Rings, Star Wars and Bond – it’s hardly surprising.